InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/SERVER_INSTALL.md

 5) Install: To install the project software on the server.

-6) Docker up: Start the multiple virtual servers.

-7) Install: To install the project software on the remote clients.
+6) Install: To install the project software on the remote clients.

-8) Test and modify: Under perfect conditions, the clients will collect data and send it to the server.
+7) Test and modify: Under perfect conditions, the clients will collect data and send it to the server.
 Troubleshooting and corrections may be required.

-9) Data analysis: Using the software Jupyter, the collected data can be reviewed and used to show desired information.
+8) Data analysis: Using the software Jupyter Notebook, the collected data can be reviewed and used to show desired information.

 # Detailed Instructions